hsauro/mcabook/_sources/intro.rst

 .. math:: X_o \stackrel{v_1}{\rightarrow} S_1 \stackrel{v_2}{\rightarrow} S_2  \stackrel{v_3}{\rightarrow} S_3 \stackrel{v_4}{\rightarrow} S_4 \stackrel{v_5}{\rightarrow} S_5 \stackrel{v_6}{\rightarrow} S_6 \stackrel{v_7}{\rightarrow} S_7 \stackrel{v_8}{\rightarrow} X_1

-The following is a bar graph that indicates the value for the average control coefficient at each step ($x$ axis) starting at the first step, marked with a one.
+The following is a bar graph that indicates the value for the average control coefficient at each step (`x` axis) starting at the first step, marked with a one.

 .. image:: images\\average_fcc.png
   :width: 500